 In the next year, River Partners hopes to receive approval from the U.S. Army Corps of Engineers to modify an existing levee adjacent to Hidden Valley Ranch that will reconnect the property to its natural floodplain and enable floodwaters from the nearby San Joaquin and Tuolumne rivers to inundate the ranch.
 Reconnecting the floodplain at the ranch will provide benefits like food and protection for struggling salmon as well as improved flood safety for downstream communities.

-“It’s always been part of the original vision for Dos Rios Ranch, and once we complete Hidden Valley and the original vision to open this thing up, you’re talking about thousands and thousands of acre-feet of water that has room to strategically move out onto the expanded floodplain, which is a really meaningful amount for local flood planning,” Wilson said.
+“It’s always been part of the original vision for Dos Rios Ranch, and once we complete Hidden Valley and the original vision to open this thing up, you’re talking about thousands and thousands of acre-feet of water that has room to strategically move out onto the expanded floodplain, which is a really meaningful amount for local flood planning,” said River Partners Senior Restoration Science Ecologist Neil Wilson.
 “Hidden Valley is a final piece of the puzzle that brings Dos Rios Ranch to its true potential.”

 River Partners envisions handing over Hidden Valley Ranch to the state or federal agencies to manage in perpetuity for the benefit of healthy local ecosystems and communities.